Difference between ‘contract of service’ and ‘contract for services’ in IR35 status

 In each of these types of contract, both parties have specific rights and responsibilities, which differ according to the type of contract in place.

-Contractors should be aware of their rights and responsibilities when they have a contract for services between their limited company or contractor umbrella company and their agency or end-user client.
+Contractors should be aware of their rights and responsibilities when they have a contract for services between their limited company and their agency or end-user client as it will affect their IR35 status.

 Employer-employee contract of service

 Permanent employees have a contract of service with their employer.
-By definition, if a worker has a contract of service with an organisation, they are an employee.
+By definition, if a worker has a contract of service with an organisation, they are an employee for IR35 purposes.

 The key rights and responsibilities of employee status under a contract of service are: